gth/ha_to_pi_via_mqtt/README.md

 <img width="520" height="450" alt="image" src="https://github.com/user-attachments/assets/8d7aa2fc-05c0-4a9f-b29f-5022c5884138" />

 > [!TIP]
-> If you can't see MQTT in **Devices & services**, you'll need to follow one of the many guides to install it and/or possibly restart HA.
+> If you can't see MQTT in **Integrations**, you'll need to follow one of the many guides to install it and/or possibly restart HA.

 Click the **⚙ cog icon** to display the **MQTT settings** panel -